 - $ sudo jailhouse enable configs/arm64/jetson-tx1.cell

 This module allows the kernel to work as a Jailhouse hypervisor.
-A device file entry called /dev/jailhouse is created, and Jailhouse is enabled, and the loader linearly maps this memory into the virtual address space of the kernel.
+A device file /dev/jailhouse is created, Jailhouse is enabled, and the loader linearly maps this memory into the virtual address space of the kernel.
+Jailhouse hypervisor real-time isolation on Jetson TX1 is now active at the hypervisor level.

 - sudo jailhouse cell create configs/arm64/jetson-tx1-demo.cell

-ailhouse needs to 'shrink' the Linux cell by shifting hardware resources to the new cell to create a new cell.
+Jailhouse needs to 'shrink' the Linux cell by shifting hardware resources to the new cell.
 Linux becomes the root cell.
-The jailhouse user-space tool reads and stores them from files in memory.
-Each Jailhouse cell has its own configuration file.
-While it is possible for inmates to share one configuration file (and thus one cell), only one of these inmates will be active at a given time.
+Each Jailhouse cell has its own configuration file defining the cell's hardware resources.

-Jailhouse provides various demo applications one of which is a UART demo application that will access the primary UART console and print hello from the inmate.
-First load it and then start to begin executing the configured cells.
+Jailhouse provides various demo applications — one of which is a UART demo application that accesses the primary UART console and prints hello from the inmate.
+Load it and then start to begin executing the configured cells:

 - $sudo jailhouse cell load jetson-tx1-demo uart-demo.bin